2026-04-23 · Practice

 Why A is a trap

-Proceeding exposes the conflict to stakeholders (who will notice) and signals that you’re not addressing it.
-It also misses the window before the developer decides to leave.
+Proceeding exposes the conflict to stakeholders.
+They will notice.
+It signals you are not addressing it.
+And it misses the window before the developer decides to quit.

 Why C is a trap

-Airing internal team conflict during an external-facing stakeholder ceremony violates PMI’s “wash your dirty laundry privately” principle.
+Airing internal conflict during a stakeholder ceremony violates PMI’s principle.
 Stakeholders are audience, not arbiters.
-This would embarrass the team and further damage the PO-developer relationship.
+This would embarrass the team and damage the PO-developer relationship further.

 Why D is a trap

-Going to HR first, before attempting any PM-led resolution, is over-escalation.
-HR becomes appropriate after PM-level intervention fails or if the conflict crosses into harassment/policy territory.
-The formal complaint is an input to your intervention, not a substitute for it.
+Going to HR first is over-escalation.
+HR becomes relevant after PM-level intervention fails, or if the conflict becomes harassment.
+The formal complaint informs your approach.
+It does not replace it.

 Question 5: Covert distributed-team conflict (Medium, Predictive)

-Your project team is distributed across three time zones.
-Over the past month, you’ve noticed a pattern: decisions made in the morning stand-up (attended mostly by Europe-based team members) are routinely re-litigated in the afternoon stand-up (attended mostly by Americas-based team members).
-Team members rarely name the disagreement openly; instead, decisions quietly reverse.
+Your team is spread across three time zones.
+Over the past month you notice a pattern.
+Decisions made in the morning stand-up (mostly Europe-based) get re-litigated in the afternoon stand-up (mostly Americas-based).
+Team members never name the disagreement openly.
+Decisions quietly reverse.

 What type of conflict is this, and what should the PM do FIRST?

-A. Latent conflict, do nothing yet; it hasn’t surfaced B. Perceived conflict, schedule a single team-wide stand-up so everyone attends the same meeting C. Felt conflict, call out the reversal pattern in the next stand-up and ask the team what they’re seeing D. Manifest conflict, issue a decision-making RACI so it’s clear who has authority
+A. Latent conflict: do nothing yet, it has not surfaced B. Perceived conflict: schedule a single team-wide stand-up so everyone attends the same meeting C. Felt conflict: call out the reversal pattern in the next stand-up and ask the team what they are seeing D. Manifest conflict: issue a decision-making RACI so it is clear who has authority

 Correct answer: C

-The conflict is FELT (people are acting on it, reversing decisions, but it hasn’t been openly discussed).
+The conflict is FELT.
+People act on it by reversing decisions, but no one has named it openly.
 This is Speed Leas’ Stage 2.
-The PM’s role at this stage is to surface what’s beneath the surface without escalating it.
-Naming the pattern neutrally (“I’ve noticed decisions are reversing, what’s going on?”) invites the team to make the felt conflict manifest, which is a prerequisite to resolution.
-Solutions (B, D) cannot be chosen intelligently before diagnosis.
+The PM’s role is to surface what is beneath the surface without escalating it.
+Name the pattern neutrally: “I noticed decisions keep reversing.
+What is going on?”
+This invites the team to make the felt conflict visible.
+That is a prerequisite for resolution.
+You cannot pick a solution before you diagnose.

 Why A is a trap

-This is not latent.
-Latent conflict is underlying tension that has not yet affected behavior.
-Decisions are actively being reversed, behavior is already affected.
-Doing nothing allows the pattern to calcify.
+Latent conflict is tension that has not yet affected behavior.
+Here, decisions are actively reversing.
+Behavior is already affected.
+Doing nothing lets the pattern calcify.

 Why B is a trap

-The structural fix (one stand-up) may become the right answer after diagnosis, but implementing it now assumes the problem is time-zone friction.
-It might actually be trust, authority ambiguity, or cultural communication differences.
-You’re solving before you’ve listened.
+One stand-up may become the right fix after diagnosis.
+But acting on it now assumes the problem is time-zone friction.
+It could be trust, authority ambiguity, or cultural differences.
+You are solving before you have listened.

 Why D is a trap

-A RACI is also a structural solution without diagnosis.
-It may help, but issuing authority rules to a team with covert conflict often makes the conflict more covert, not less.
-Address the interpersonal dynamic before the structural one.
+A RACI is also a structural fix without diagnosis.
+It may help, but giving authority rules to a team with hidden conflict often makes it more hidden.
+Fix the interpersonal issue before the structural one.

 How to use these

-If you missed one, go back and read the distractor rationale for the option you picked.
-What did your wrong pick assume about PMI philosophy?
-That assumption will show up again on the exam.
+If you missed one, read the rationale for the option you picked.
+What did your wrong pick assume about PMI?
+That assumption will appear again.
 Name it so you can catch it.

 Try questions with per-option rationales